selyanbounouar/surchain_code/README.md

 # surchain_code

 This is the full code of the Sûrchain project: https://surchain.korea-website.com/.
-It started in the Spring 2023 semester at Yonsei University through Yonsei IBI.
+Started in the 2023 Spring semester at Yonsei University through Yonsei IBI.